pr4thams/MyMovieList/README.md

 # MyMovieList
-*This Project was submitted past deadline.
-We had a miscommunication and thought the deadline was 17th, we had a conversation with the professor and he said he will consider it.
-We appologise for any inconvenieces*

 ### [**Client-Side UI working Video**](https://drive.google.com/file/d/1ZrjJfTw-PD4b0fZ7DBuoVh39D5QQNNmu/view?usp=share_link) <-- Click Here :thumbsup:
 ### Attributions:
 -TMDB API: used for home page.
 Link- [documentation](https://www.themoviedb.org/documentation/api)